Phillip-England/cfa-suite/README.md

 git clone https://github.com/phillip-england/cfa-suite
 ```

-2. Create a .env file in the root directory of the project.
+2. Create a .env file in the root directory of the project:

 ```bash
 touch .env